hdgarrood/purescript-numeric-hierarchy-guide/monoids.rst

   :math:`P`.
 If it's not obvious what I mean by :math:`P \land T`, it means the same thing as the PureScript code ``p && true``.

-Hopefully you can see the pattern by now.
+Hopefully a pattern will be starting to emerge: in each case, we have a set, an operation which gives us a way of combining two elements of that set to produce another element of the same set, and some rules that the operation should satisfy.
 The general definition of a monoid is as follows:

 A monoid is a set :math:`M`, together with an operation :math:`*`, such that the following laws hold: